Jinglemisk/farkle/README.md

 ### Winning Farkle

 Once a player has achieved a winning point total, each other player has one last turn to score enough points to surpass that high-score.
-Should the game extend because of this, each player’s score is halved to the maximum of the game mode selected.
+Should the game extend because of this, each player's score is halved to the maximum of the game mode selected.

 For example, if three players are in a Sprint game, and two players managed to exceed the score of 4000 points:

-- The third player who couldn’t make it is eliminated from the game.
+- The third player who couldn't make it is eliminated from the game.
-- Other two players’ scores are halved to 2000 each, and the turn order continues regularly.
+- Other two players' scores are halved to 2000 each, and the turn order continues regularly.

 ## **Scoring Rules**

-The following are the points awarded by the scoring die that have been banked at the end of a player’s turn.
+The following are the points awarded by the scoring die that have been banked at the end of a player's turn.

 ### **Single Dice Scores:**